XenitAB/gitops-promotion/README.md

         Access token (PAT) to git provider
 ```

 The `status` command requests statuses on the merge commit that resulted from the previous' environment's pull request.
 It looks for a status check with context `*/<group>-<env>`.
-This matches the metadata name of a [Kustomization](https://fluxcd.io/docs/components/kustomize/kustomization/) resource as retported by the Flux Notification controller (in this case group is "apps"):
+This matches the metadata name of a [Kustomization](https://fluxcd.io/docs/components/kustomize/kustomization/) resource as reported by the Flux Notification controller (in this case group is "apps"):

 ![Kustomization checks](./assets/kustomization-checks.png)